-I bet you know someone like that, don’t you? -- someone who comes and dumps all over everyone and everything, is first to point out what's wrong and seldom, if ever, acknowledges anything that is right.
-You may well be thinking of a certain person in your life.
-Maybe it's a colleague, client, boss or employee.
-Or maybe it's someone in your personal life.
+I bet you know someone like that, don’t you?
+This person comes and dumps all over everyone and everything, is first to point out what’s wrong and seldom, if ever, acknowledges anything that is right.
+You may well be thinking of a certain person in your life or workplace.
+Maybe it’s a colleague, client, boss or employee.
+Or maybe it’s a relative or friend in your personal life.

 We all know people who are really big on complaining, but not so big on finding ways to improve the situation.
-It’s easy to shoot down projects and ideas… anyone can do that.
-It’s much tougher AND much more valuable to everyone, to present solutions.
+It’s easy to shoot down projects and ideas.
+Anyone can do that.
+It’s more difficult AND much more valuable to everyone, to present solutions.

-Allow me to divert for just a moment and to be clear here -- someone pointing out the limitations of your project or venture is a useful exercise.
+Allow me to divert for just a moment and to be clear here: Someone pointing out the limitations of your project or venture is a useful exercise.
 You actually benefit from people pointing out the pitfalls, the dangers around you, and the traps you could step into.
-These people in your life make you aware of things you might not have known or seen, and now that you do, you can be on your way to correcting them and avoiding them in future.
+These people in your life and on your teams make you aware of things you might not have known or seen, and now that you do.
+As a result, you can be on your way to correcting them and avoiding them in future.
 The difficulty comes when these people stop there, at the problem only.
 Is that you?

 Here’s the key …